 Franklin Delano Roosevelt became President of the United States on March 4, 1932, promising Americans a “new deal.”
 Fifteen major legislative innovations were approved within 100 days of his taking office.
 Social Security, a guaranteed minimum wage, insured bank deposits, the right to join a labor union – these legacies of the New Deal endure.
 His motivation to light San Francisco’s Mt.
 Davidson Cross two years later may have been in response to the Bay Area’s preference for his opponent and Palo Alto resident, President Herbert Hoover, in the 1932 presidential race.
 Re-election of President Hoover had also been supported by the former Mayor of San Francisco, Governor James Rolph, and the current San Francisco Mayor, Angelo Rossi.

-Just a week after Madie Brown wrote her letter, March 7, 1934, the International Longshoremen Union voted to shut down the shipping industry along the entire Pacific Seaboard on March 23, 1934 – the day before the Mount Davidson Cross would be lit by President Roosevelt.
+It was a tumultuous time in San Francisco.
+A week later after Madie sent her letter, the International Longshoremen Union voted to shut down the shipping industry along the entire Pacific Seaboard on March 23, 1934 – the day before the Mount Davidson Cross would be lit by President Roosevelt.
 The President intervened, appointing a fact finding commission and convincing the union to postpone their walkout, just two days before the ceremony.
-The maritime strike ultimately occured on May 9, 1934, continued through June, and escalated with over a hundred workers wounded and two killed on Bloody Thursday, July 5, 1934.
+The maritime strike ultimately occurred on May 9, 1934, continued through June, and escalated with over a hundred workers wounded and two killed on Bloody Thursday, July 5, 1934.

 During his convalescence after contracting polio in 1921, Franklin Roosevelt lived for months at a time on a houseboat in Florida with his personal secretary, Missy Lehand, here to his left, while Mrs. Roosevelt remained in New York.
 (Courtesy Franklin D. Roosevelt Library.)